 Where to stay in Milos?

-Whether you enjoy a bustling atmosphere and prefer to stay close to restaurants and shops or you’re looking for peace and quiet, the island offers something for everyone.
-Since Milos is quite small, you can easily stay in one location and do day trips to explore the other parts of the island.
+Since the island is quite small, you can easily stay in one location and take day trips to explore the other parts of the island.

 Adamas